 Yaxley-Lennon is trying to undermine the credibility of the army as an institution through his campaign, whilst appealing to rank-and-file soldiers and sympathetic civilians.
 In rebutting this activity the response must thus come from the Army.
 When the BNP were appropriating military imagery in their campaigning in 2010 some of the most effective rebuttals came from respected soldiers.
 It was a devastating blow when Andy McNab hit out at the BNP for using his books in a publicity stunt.
 As Lee Barnes, a legal Director of the BNP said at the time “it is never good publicity to be attacked by a bona fide war hero”.
 In order to push back against the insidious and canny campaigning by far-right groups civil society needs to start engaging the most credible voices – the UK Army & soldiers themselves.

-Mr Jacob Davey is a Senior Career Fellow at CARR and Research Manager at Institute for Strategic Dialogue (ISD).
+Mr Jacob Davey is a Policy and Practitioner Fellow at CARR and Research Manager at Institute for Strategic Dialogue (ISD).
 His profile can be found here:

 © Jacob Davey.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).